 Dr. Jonathan Y. Tsou

 I am Professor of Philosophy and the Marvin and Kathleen Stone Distinguished Professor of Humanities in Medicine and Science, and the Director of the Center for Values in Medicine, Science, and Technology (CVMST) at University of Texas at Dallas (School of Arts, Humanities, and Technology).
-I received my Ph.D. from the University of Chicago (Conceptual and Historical Studies of Science) in 2008, where I wrote a philosophy of psychiatry dissertation ("The Reality and Classification of Mental Disorders") under the direction of William C. Wimsatt, Robert J. Richards, and Ian Hacking.
-I completed my M.A. from the University of Western Ontario (Philosophy) and my B.A.
-(First Class Honors) from Simon Fraser University (Philosophy and Psychology).
-In 2008-2009, I was a Postdoctoral Fellow at the University of British Columbia.
+I received my Ph.D. from University of Chicago in 2008, where I wrote a philosophy of psychiatry dissertation under the direction of William C. Wimsatt, Robert J. Richards, and Ian Hacking.
+In 2008-09, I was a SSHRC Postdoctoral Fellow at University of British Columbia.
 Prior to joining UT Dallas in 2022, I was Professor of Philosophy at Iowa State University.
 In 2021, I was awarded the Louis Thompson Distinguished Undergraduate Teacher Designation by Iowa State University for outstanding undergraduate teaching over an extended period.

 I am a philosopher of science with broad and interdisciplinary research interests.
-In addition to general philosophy of science issues (e.g., natural kinds, causation, explanation, underdetermination, values in science), I have special interests in philosophy of science issues as they arise in psychiatry and the psychological sciences more generally.
-I also have research interests in philosophy of cognitive science and history of 20th century philosophy of science (especially Carnap, Quine, and Kuhn).
+In addition to general philosophy of science issues (e.g., natural kinds, causation, underdetermination, values in science), I have special interests in philosophy of science issues as they arise in psychiatry and psychology.
+I also have longstanding research interests in the history of 20th century philosophy of science (especially Carnap, Kuhn, and Quine).
 I am author of Philosophy of Psychiatry (Cambridge University Press, 2021), co-editor (with Flavia Padovani and Alan Richardson) of Objectivity in Science (Springer, 2015), and co-editor of Technology Ethics (Routledge, 2023).